Mutual legal assistance and extradition

 Mechanisms at EU level

 Legal and judicial systems vary from one EU country to another.
-This creates a strong need to establish cooperation between the different countries' authorities.
+This diversity creates a strong need to establish cooperation between the different countries' authorities.

 Mutual legal assistance mechanisms are being progressively replaced by mutual recognition instruments.
-However, an agreement between EU countries is still in place: the Convention on Mutual Assistance in Criminal Matters from 2000 strengthens cooperation between judicial, police and customs authorities.
+However, one agreement between EU countries is still in place: the Convention on Mutual Assistance in Criminal Matters from 2000 strengthens cooperation between judicial, police and customs authorities.

 International judicial cooperation is aimed at ensuring cooperation between judicial authorities on various legal matters in different cross-border situations.